ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

 Disclaimer

 This framework as part of SuperKnowa project is developed by Build Lab, IBM Ecosystem.
 Please note that this content is made available to foster Embeddable AI technology adoption and serve ecosystem partners.
 SuperKnowa is not a product but a framework built on the top of IBM watsonx along with other products like LLAMA models from Meta.
 Using SuperKnowa implicitly requires agreeing to the Terms and conditions of those models.
-This framework is made available on an as-is basis to accelerate Enterprise GenAI applications development.
+This framework is made available on an as-is basis to accelerate Enterprise GenAI applications development with any liability for support.
 In case of any questions, please reach out to kunal@ibm.com.

 Copyright @ 2023 IBM Corporation.